Statement of Need

 Basic Program: Designed to teach the basic skills and provide an overview of Antimicrobial Stewardship practice needed to develop an Antimicrobial Stewardship Program.

-Advanced Program: Designed to meet the needs of individuals that have some antimicrobial stewardship experience and/or basic skills in this area.
+Advanced Program: Designed to meet the needs of pharmacists, physicians and other providers that have some antimicrobial stewardship experience and/or basic skills in this area.
 CPE and CME credit for didactic portion provided by MAD-ID and NFID, respectively

 The following are suggested for optimal online participation in the Basic Program:

 Hardware: computer with 512 MB RAM or better running:

 Windows XP SP3 or better with Internet Explorer 7 or greater, Firefox 12 or greater, Safari 4 or greater, OR Chrome 12 or greater.